 she continued to tour and to release live recordings and compilations,

-she and husband Ashwin Sood welcomed their daughter, India.
-Her
+and husband Ashwin Sood welcomed their daughter, India.
+Her next album,

-next album, Afterglow, reflected a greater maturity for McLachlan
+Afterglow, reflected a greater maturity for McLachlan as an artist.

 someone who usually explored personal emotions, McLachlan tackled

-a video to the costs associated with food and medical supplies
+to the costs associated with food and medical supplies in poorer nations.

-which featured songs about "the strength of hard-earned
+featured songs about "the strength of hard-earned independence;

 her lengthy career, McLachlan has sold more than 40 million records